API + MCP Guide

 "Validate

-companies.xlsxusing Hyperplexity.
+companies.xlsxusing Subindex.
 Interview me about what each column means, then run the preview.
 If the results look good, approve the full validation."

 Generate a table: